 2.1.
 Accessible while working in practice

-The programme allows the candidates to study while practicing.
-This means that the formal instruction is part-time in the form of courses taken at intervals during the programme.
-It is expected that students gradually apply the skills they acquired in the formal part of their education to their daily work in practice.
+The programme allows the candidates to study while working.
+This means that the formal instruction is part-time in the form of courses taken at intervals during the program.
+It is expected that students gradually apply the skills they acquired in the formal part of their education to their daily work.
 Therefore, in addition to the course work, students are assigned specific tasks to be completed at home, for which they also obtain credits.
-Thus, the Master’s Programme in Animal Health is based on accumulating a defined number of European Credit Transfer System * (ECTS) in (1) course work, (2) production of individual written work and (3) accumulation of experience by applying what is learned to daily practice.
+Thus, the Master’s program in Animal Health and Poultry Production is based on accumulating a defined number of European Credit Transfer System (ECTS) credits in (1) course work, (2) production of individual written work and (3) accumulation of experience by applying what is learned to daily practice.

 2.2.
 Modular structure

-- Modules I and II: residential and/or virtual course with work including passing the Certificate in Animal Health: Poultry Production (CAHPP) course work and successful exam.
-The Master program requires a second residential specialised course and it’s mandatory 25 clinical cases.
+- Modules I and II: residential and/or virtual course with work including passing the Certificate in Animal Health: Poultry Production (CAHPP) coursework and exam.
+The Master’s program requires a second residential specialized course and 25 mandatory clinical cases.

-- Modules IV: written documentation of field work, case reports and case log (clinical cases) can be compiled in the same period as the course work is done (including material collected in CAHPP)
+- Module IV: written documentation of field work, case reports and case log (clinical cases).
+These can be compiled in the same period as the coursework is done (including material collected during the CAHPP).

 - Module V: practical work and experience in the participant’s country of residence.

 2.3.
 Requirement to obtain the MAHPP

-- A successful second specialised module (including 25 clinical cases)
+- A successful second specialized module (including 25 clinical cases)

 - Non-research thesis